-Risking some stuff in the trading industry that you put effort into and leads to stock market drops is a devastating result that can lead to anxiety.
+Risking your money by investing in stock in the trading industry that you put effort into and leads to stock market drops is a devastating result that can lead to anxiety.

 When unexpected capital or financial news occurs, there’s always the possibility of the stock market declines and it can dangle in front of you.

 Investing – How And When It Causes Stock Market Anxiety And Other Mental Health Conditions